MKlimenko/MKlimenko.github.io/_posts/2018-05-13-a-guide-to-better-embedded.md

 ```

-No, we're certain, that every read will be performed.
+Now, we're certain, that every read will be performed.

 > N.B.
 Accessing registers modified by the hardware may be treated as a multi-threaded application.
-Therefore, it is worth considering using std::atomic<T*> instead of volatile T*.
+Therefore, it is worth considering using ```std::atomic<T*>``` instead of ```volatile T*```.
 Unfortunately, our production compilers don't fully support C++11 (NM SDK is C++98 with no STL whatsoever, ARM Compiler 5 has C++11 at language-level, but their highly embedded-optimized STL is C++03), so I can't battle test it.
 However, compiler explorer shows promising disassembly: [link](https://godbolt.org/g/JS3nBz).

 Ok, the register part is over, adding a level of indirection: let's set up a device.
 Most of the time, devices can be represented as a group of registers or other devices, as simple as that: